sh3lk/mx/website/blog/improve_cloud_efficiency.md

 More importantly, they want to interact with these capabilities from a highly simplified interface.

-Service Weaver provides an easy-to-use framework with built-in primitives to address scaling inefficiencies with up to 9x reduction in compute waste out-of-the-box (*Figure 5*).
-Service Weaver also provides advanced capabilities e.g. inter-component communication (*Figure 4*) to further evaluate and fine-tune efficiencies according to your scalability or performance needs to enable operators to experiment and minimize compute waste with minimal effort.
+MX provides an easy-to-use framework with built-in primitives to address scaling inefficiencies with up to 9x reduction in compute waste out-of-the-box (*Figure 5*).
+MX also provides advanced capabilities e.g. inter-component communication (*Figure 4*) to further evaluate and fine-tune efficiencies according to your scalability or performance needs to enable operators to experiment and minimize compute waste with minimal effort.